Kareadita/Kavita/README.md

 <a href="https://hosted.weblate.org/engage/kavita/">
     <img src="https://hosted.weblate.org/widgets/kavita/-/horizontal-blue.svg" alt="Translation status" />
 </a>

-## Huntr
-We would like to extend a big thank you to [Huntr](https://huntr.dev/repos/kareadita/kavita) who has worked with Kavita in reporting security vulnerabilities.
-If you are interested in being paid to help secure Kavita, please give them a try.

 ## PikaPods
 If you are looking to try your hand at self-hosting but lack the machine, [PikaPods](https://www.pikapods.com/pods?run=kavita) is a great service that